 THE FINISHED SIGN

-I hope you enjoyed reading these two super long posts!!
-If you are making a similar Harry Potter directional sign, or a smaller sign for one of these locations, I hope this post will help!
-Also don’t forget to check out some of my other DIY Harry Potter projects :)
+I hope you enjoyed reading these two super long posts!
+If you are making a similar Harry Potter directional sign, or a smaller sign for one of these locations, I hope this post will be useful!
+Also don’t forget to check out some of my other DIY Harry Potter Craft Projects :)